mattrob33/christian-projects/CONTRIBUTING.md

  - Items should be sorted alphabetically within categories.
  - Each item should have a link.
  - The link should be on the name of the project.
+ - If a project has separate links for different platforms, include links on the platform name.
+For example, `[Android](link)`.
  - Descriptions should be clear, concise, and non-promotional.
- - Descriptions should follow the link, on the same line, and have a period `.` at the end.

 ## Project Requirements

 **Christian Projects** is for projects that are useful to developers.

  - All projects should be directly related to the Christian faith.
-This could be expanded to include, for example, the writings of Josephus, but would not include a project management service.
+This could be expanded to include, for example, the writings of Josephus, but would not include a todo app.
  - Code projects should be open source, but there are no license restrictions.
  - API and related projects should be non-commercial or at least have non-commercial components.
+For example, an API that provides a free tier of up to 100 requests per day would be allowed.